anonymousauthors001/AGS-GNN/README.md

 Some example methods are,

+- `GNNs/AGS-NS.py` will run AGS-GNN with Node Sampling

+- `GNNs/AGS-GS-GSAINT.py` and `GNNs/AGS-GS-GSAINT-II.py` will run AGS-GNN with single and dual channel Graph Sampling with underlying GraphSAINT , in the sampling paradigm you can specify, to apply weighted random walk or disjoint graph samping.

+-  `GNNs/AGS-NS-Ablation.ipynb` performs single channel, dual channel ablation studies on synthetic and benchmark datasets.
+In the `Class AGSGNN` change appropriate model and in the sampler settings apply any sampling strategies to create any possible variations.

 - `GNNs/AGS-NS-GSAGEorGIN.py` will run AGS-GNN with GraphSAGE or Graph Isomorphic Network (GIN)

 -  `GNNs/AGS-NS-GSAGE-CHEB.ipynb` will use dual channel with GraphSAGE for homophily and ChebNet for heterophily

--  `GNNs/AGS-NS-Ablation.ipynb` performs single channel, dual channel ablation studies on synthetic and benchmark datasets.
-In the `Class AGSGNN` change appropriate model and in the sampler settings apply any sampling strategies to create any possible variations.

 Check the `GNNs` folder for all other detailed implementations.